Tipnit/demo-repository/README.md

 ###	Category
 Informative
 ###	Story
-   Taking input from the users, such as bills, allowance, and such.
-It will ask question about necessaries such as rent, utilities, phone bill and to those that have pets, car and or kids related questions.
+   Taking entries from the users, such as incomes or expenses.
+It will then calculate your incomes and expenses.
 After taking account their monthly spending, if they are making less than they require, referring them to places that can assist them financially.
 ###	Market
-It is designed for college students of all ages, though anyone could also use it.
+It is designed for college students at famu.
 For the categories that are not apply to some, they would be optional, or the input could be 0 but not less then.
 ###	Habit
 This website could be used as often as the user would like.
 If their expense has either increase or decrease, they could use it again to see by how much.
 ### Scope